SerhiiMyronets/homelab/02-bootstrap/README.md

 This stage installs essential platform components into the Kubernetes cluster using Helmfile.

-It assumes that the cluster is already initialized and accessible using the generated `kubeconfig` and `talosconfig` from the previous stage (`01-infrastructure`).
+It assumes that the cluster is already initialized and accessible using the generated `kubeconfig` from the previous stage (`01-infrastructure`).

 ## Purpose